KQM-git/TCL/docs/general-mechanics/overworld.md

 * Waverider can be slightly shifted with Geo Traveler's elemental skill.
 * You cannot raise the boat with Albedo's elemental skill.
 * You cannot place Zhongli's Steles near the boat.
-* There is a zone around the Waverider where the water can't be frozen.
+* There is a zone around the Waverider where the water can't be Frozen.
-* If you use the Waverider TP to summon the Waverider when the "destination" is frozen, it deconstructs.
+* If you use the Waverider TP to summon the Waverider when the "destination" is Frozen, it deconstructs.

 ## Zone Levels